cdellacqua/express-knex-typescript-template/README.md

 - `.eslintrc.js`: contains the eslint configuration
 - `.gitignore`: describes what should and shouldn't be committed to git
 - `.mocharc.js`: initializes the testing library mocha
-- `docker-compose.yml`: describes the docker project (which by default consists of the postgres and redis containers)
+- `docker-compose.yml`: describes the docker project (which by default consists of a postgres container)
 - `knexfile.js`: contains the database connection settings for different environment (production, development, staging and test)
 - `nodemon.json`: specifies some rules for nodemon
 - `package-lock.json`: keeps track of the exact version of all the installed dependencies